AgileVentures/av-static-website/source/blog_articles/2016-11-21-agile-workshop.html.markdown

 > The best architectures, requirements, and designs emerge from self-organizing teams.

 I'm a single point of failure in this project, although two or three others have access to all the necessary to continue merging and deploying if I was removed.
-Other AgileVenture's projects have more self-organising structures where PRs can be merged with the agreement of any 2 or 3 devs.
+Other AgileVentures projects have more self-organising structures where PRs can be merged with the agreement of any 2 or 3 devs.
 All structures are subject to revision.
 Sensibly the LocalSupport project management structure will evolve and change.

 > At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 Earlier in the project we had weekly retrospectives, but with few dedicated full timers, these have fallen away.
 We've switched from many synchronous standups to more asynchronous voting in group text channels on Slack.
 The Agile principles are written around the idea of a full time co-located team, and we have adapted them to a volunteer part-time distributed team.
 Our adaptations certainly need ongoing review and adjustment.
-It's not yet clear how best to ensure reflection, tuning and adjustment happens frequently enough.
+It's not yet clear how best to ensure reflection.
+Tuning and adjustment happens frequently enough.

-Now, getting back to the workshop we dry ran last week; that involved a 90 minute co-located session which a non-technical charity group in which we used the Agile process itself to try to answer the general challenge of better understanding Agile.
+Now, getting back to the workshop we dry ran last week; that involved a 90 minute co-located session with a non-technical charity group in which we used the Agile process itself to try to answer the general challenge of better understanding Agile.
 I initially presented the Agile Manifesto and talked about related concepts such as scrum, XP and Kanban for a few minutes.
 The overall structure, which compressed a two week sprint into 90 minutes was as follows:

 1) Present concept of Agile
 2) Generate stories relating to Agile, and how it can be used in non-profits